cc-a/faraday-chemtools/presentation/introduction/PITCHME.md

 * Software Engineering is not just for projects with 1000's of lines of code
 * Not just the fiddly thing you put off doing at the end
-* What happens when it goes wrong - retractions :(

 ---